2027 RULES

 • This allows for teams of two to compete with teams of three or more.
 The third pilot for a team of two is simply given a score of zero. (this can’t be done using only lap times).

-• Team scores are calculated each month by taking the sum of each team’s three highest pilot scores
+• Team scores are calculated when data is entered by taking the sum of each team’s three highest pilot scores

 • If a team has less than 3 pilots only those pilot’s scores that participated will be added.